Most members are from Nassau and Suffolk counties,

 although the Friendship Connection welcomes members from

 all over the New York area.
 Their is a small membership fee

 so that people of all income levels can participate.

 The Friendship Connection provides a therapeutically

 challenging and supportive environment that is appropriate

-for teens and young adults with a full range of learning
+for adults with a full range of learning disabilities and social

 For Bob, age 24, learning and developmental disabilities challenged